-- LGBT people are our neighbors, co-workers, friends, and family.
+- LGBTQ people are our neighbors, co-workers, friends, and family.
 When it comes to being able to earn a living, having a place to live, or being served by a business or government office, they should be treated like anyone else and not be discriminated against.

-- Protecting people from discrimination, including LGBT people, is about treating others as we want to be treated.
+- Protecting people from discrimination, including LGBTQ people, is about treating others as we want to be treated.
 Even though we may have different beliefs, what’s most important is focusing on what we have in common—taking pride in our work, respecting our neighbors, and giving back to our communities.

 - All hardworking people should have the opportunity to earn a living and provide for themselves and their families.
-Nobody should have to live in fear of being legally fired for reasons that have nothing to do with their job performance.
+Nobody should have to live in fear of being fired for reasons that have nothing to do with their job performance.
 Employees should be judged on their qualifications, experience, and the job they do—nothing more, nothing less.

 Good for Business and the Economy

-Treating Transgender Americans Fairly
+Treating Transgender Americans With Respect

 Because so few people personally know a transgender person, it can be hard to understand what it means to be transgender.
 A transgender person is someone whose sex at birth is different than who they know they are on the inside, and so they transition to live as the gender they have long known themselves to be.
 Like all of us, our transgender neighbors work hard to earn a living and meet their responsibilities.
 Updating these protections will give all Americans, including those who are transgender, an opportunity to provide for themselves and their families and build a better life.View PDF Version